marza1993/StackGAN_port/README.md

 **Training**
 - The steps to train a StackGAN model on the COCO dataset using our preprocessed embeddings.
-  - Step 1: train Stage-I GAN (e.g., for 120 epochs) `python main.py --cfg cfg/coco_s1.yml --gpu 0`
+  - Step 1: train Stage-I GAN (e.g., for 120 epochs) .
+From the `./code` folder: `python main.py --cfg cfg/coco_s1.yml --gpu 0`
-  - Step 2: train Stage-II GAN (e.g., for another 120 epochs) `python main.py --cfg cfg/coco_s2.yml --gpu 1`
+  - Step 2: train Stage-II GAN (e.g., for another 120 epochs).
+From the `./code` folder: `python main.py --cfg cfg/coco_s2.yml --gpu 1`
 - `*.yml` files are example configuration files for training/evaluating our models.
 - If you want to try your own datasets, [here](https://github.com/soumith/ganhacks) are some good tips about how to train GAN.
 Also, we encourage to try different hyper-parameters and architectures, especially for more complex datasets.